Busad 106 - Written Business Communication » Fall 2021 » Quiz 1 Chapter 1 to 4

 What does research consistently demonstrate about nonverbal communication?

-A. People are not good at masking their feelings, but most people are inconsistent in their ability to decode nonverbal signals.
+A. People are not good at masking their feelings, and most people are highly skilled in their ability to decode nonverbal signals.

 B. People are good at masking their feelings, but most people still manage to decode nonverbal signals.